just-buildsystem/justbuild/share/man/just-profile.5.md

 - For the key *`"exit code"`* the exit code of the **`just`**(1) process.

+- For the key *`"analysis errors"`*, if present, a list of error messages describing each an error that occurred during analysis.

 - For the key *`"actions"`* an object.
 For each action that was looked at in the build phase there is an entry, with the key being the action identifier; the identifier is the same as in the **`just-graph-file`**(5)